Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 A statutory declaration is required for both the Interim and Final certifications.

-The statutory declaration must be made either before a practising solicitor, general notary, Justice of the Peace or an officer authorised by law to administer a statutory declaration under the Statutory Declaration Act 1835.
+The statutory declaration must be made before a practising solicitor, general notary, Justice of the Peace or an officer authorised by law to administer a statutory declaration under the Statutory Declaration Act 1835.

 Non-core high-end television programme expenditure relates to initial design stage activities or commercial exploitation of the programme.

-For example, initial concept artwork used to establish commercial viability is not core expenditure and is not eligible for HTTR.
+For example, initial concept artwork used to establish commercial viability is not core expenditure and is not eligible for HETTR.
 Marketing a high-end television programme isn’t classed as development expenditure and is not, therefore, a core expenditure.

 Ineligible expenditures include entertaining, publicity, promotion, audit fees, interest, completion bonds and other forms of insurance.

-The amount of High-End Television Tax Relief (HTTR) to which a Television Production Company (TPC) is entitled in respect of a high-end television programme trade is determined by the amount of core expenditure related to activity undertaken in the UK.
+The amount of High-End Television Tax Relief (HETTR) to which a Television Production Company (TPC) is entitled in respect of a high-end television programme trade is determined by the amount of core expenditure related to activity undertaken in the UK.

 Where a television programme is partly produced in the UK and partly outside of the UK, it will follow that some goods and services may be non-UK.
 In such cases, it will be necessary to apportion the relevant core expenditure between UK and non-UK expenditure.

+This applies to goods and services provided throughout core expenditure stages.
 The apportionment method is not fixed and can be determined on a case-by-case basis.
 The key criterion is that it must be done fairly and reasonably.

 There will often be more than one ‘fair and reasonable’ basis.
 The requirement is not that the apportionment must be made using the fairest and most reasonable basis but simply that it must be made on a fair and reasonable basis.